-The use of rock’s tea plant is quite widespread in the Spanish region of Aragon.
-Herbal teas (infusions) made with this plant are highly valued and have a slight camphor aroma, with a mildly bitter flavor.
-It can substitute everyday tea and is better than the latter.
+The use of the rock’s tea plant is quite widespread in the Spanish region of Aragon.
+Herbal teas (infusions) made with this plant are highly valued.
+They have a slight camphor aroma and a mildly bitter flavor.
+Rock’s tea can substitute everyday tea and is better than the latter.

-The great Greek physician, pharmacologist, botanist, and author Pedanius Dioscorides, and other classic authors did not know about rock’s tea since it did not grow in eastern Mediterranean regions.
+The great Greek physician, pharmacologist, botanist, author Pedanius Dioscorides, and other classic authors did not know about rock tea because it did not grow in eastern Mediterranean regions.

 - Scientific name: Jasonia glutinosa (L.) D.C.